Keith Galloway: 2006–2011

-2012-15
+2012–15

 Injuries hampered Galloway's chances of playing representative football in 2012.
 He made 18 appearances for the Wests Tigers throughout the season, with the club losing every game that he was unable to play in.

 A torn pectoral muscle in the round two game saw Galloway miss seventeen weeks of football in 2013, playing just 9 games.
 In July, he re-signed with the club for another three seasons.
 Coach Mick Potter said, "Keith consistently makes the most metres which gives the team that much needed go forward.
 He definitely has a presence on the field, being a big man he stops people on contact."
 Galloway was expected to play for Scotland in the 2013 World Cup, but withdrew with after sustaining a stress facture in his foot in Wests last game for the season.

 Galloway played in 22 games in 2015, the most appearances he had made in a regular season.
 In round 7 against the Canberra Raiders, he scored his first try since the middle of 2012.
-He made 502 tackles for the year and averaged over a hundred meters per game with the ball.
+He made 502 tackles for the year and averaged over a hundred metres per game with the ball.
 In round 25, with Wests Tigers well ahead on the scoreboard and regular time over, Galloway attempted his first conversion, which narrowly missed.
 Galloway said, "I didn't want to do it, but everyone in the team egged me on to do it.
 Obviously I'm not a goal-kicker.
 I sort of knew it was my last home game but it probably didn't hit me until we were out there.
 I've had a great 10 years – I really enjoyed it."